Skip to content

 • Symptoms of kidney failure

-Call your doctor if you notice any of these signs or symptoms of anemia:
+Talk to your doctor if you have risk factors for anemia or notice any signs or symptoms of anemia including:

-• Persistent fatigue, breathlessness, rapid heart rate, pale skin, or any other symptoms of anemia
+• Persistent fatigue, breathlessness, rapid heart rate, pale skin, or any other symptoms of anemia; seek emergency care for any trouble breathing or change in your heart beat.

 • Poor diet or inadequate dietary intake of vitamins and minerals